DSD-ESDC-EDSC/pass/static/docs/pass_config.md

   - `CLIENT_URL`: The URL for the web or local [ORS API](../pass_distance_matrix_api.md#car-distance-matrix-with-openrouteservice-ors).
   - `TIMEOUT`: A parameter passed to the ORS client, this was increased from the default to allow for slower internet connection.
 - `ISOCHRONES`
-  - `CATCHMENT_RANGE`: The catchment range, if `CATCHMENT_RANGE_TYPE` is "time", then the unit is seconds (e.g., 3600 is 60 minutes); if the `CATCHMENT_RANGE_TYPE` is "distance" then the unit is meters.
+  - `CATCHMENT_RANGE`: The catchment range or distance/time threshold, the furthest commuting distance/time.
+If `CATCHMENT_RANGE_TYPE` is "time", then the unit is seconds (e.g., 3600 is 60 minutes); if the `CATCHMENT_RANGE_TYPE` is "distance" then the unit is meters (integer).
-  - `CATCHMENT_RANGE_TYPE`: For
+  - `CATCHMENT_RANGE_TYPE`: Whether to calculate as isochrone ("time") or equidistant ("distance").
   - `PROFILE`: The mode of transportation, thus what types of road features and tags will be accounted for to calculate the isochrones.
 In the case for PASS, this should remain as "driving-car".
-You can test other profiles, however, the OSM data quality for other types of transportation is much lower compared to OSM road networks.
+You can test other profiles, however, the OSM data quality for other types of transportation is much lower compared to OSM road networks (text).
   - `SLEEP_TIME`: The parameter used in `DistanceMatrix` to handle multiple requests called to calculate isochrones and distance matrix.
-This is only useful when calling the ORS web API.
+This is only useful when calling the ORS web API (integer).
-- `DISTANCE_MATRIX`: {
+- `DISTANCE_MATRIX`:
-  - `METRIC`: Either measure "distance" or "time".
+  - `METRIC`: Either measure "distance" or "time" (text).
   - `UNIT`: If `METRIC` is "distance", then one of the following units can be entered: "m", "km", or "mi".
-If the `METRIC` is "time", then the unit is "seconds".
+If the `METRIC` is "time", then the unit is "seconds" (text).
   - `SLEEP_TIME`: The parameter used in `DistanceMatrix` to handle multiple requests called to calculate isochrones and distance matrix.
-This is only useful when calling the ORS web API.
+This is only useful when calling the ORS web API (integer).

 ### APP
-- `SECRET_KEY`: The app secret key.
+- `SECRET_KEY`: The app secret key (text).
-- `HOST`: The app server host.
+- `HOST`: The app server host (text).
-- `PORT`: The app server port.
+- `PORT`: The app server port (text).
-- `THREADS`:
+- `THREADS`: The number of threads used to process the app (integer).

 ### DB
-- `HOST`: The database server host.
+- `HOST`: The database server host (text).
-- `PORT`: The database server port.
+- `PORT`: The database server port (text).
-- `NAME`: The database name.
+- `NAME`: The database name (text).
-- `PASSWORD`: The database password.
+- `PASSWORD`: The database password (text).
-- `USER`: The database user.
+- `USER`: The database user (text).

 ### LOGGER
 - `DEFAULT_LEVEL`: Set the default logger level.
-Refer to the [logging python package's levels](https://docs.python.org/3/library/logging.html#logging.Logger.setLevel)
+Refer to the [logging python package's levels](https://docs.python.org/3/library/logging.html#logging.Logger.setLevel)  (text).
-- `FILE`: "true" or "false" depending on whether a log file should be created or not
+- `FILE`: "true" or "false" depending on whether a log file should be created or not (text).
-- `FILE_PATH`: The file path and name to create a log file
+- `FILE_PATH`: The file path and name to create a log file (text).

 ### HTML